 Where can I see bald eagles?

 One of the best places is at the Lewis and Clark Visitor Center at Gavins Point Dam.
 Depending on weather, eagles begin arriving early to mid-December and stay until mid to late-February.
-Another location is at the overlook below Fort Randall Dam at the western end of the MNRR.
+Another location is at the overlook below Fort Randall Dam at the western end of the Missouri National Recreational River corridor.

 Can I use my South Dakota (Nebraska) fishing license on the Nebraska (South Dakota) side of the river?

 Yes.
 The Missouri River, including Lewis and Clark Lake, is considered border waters and a person with a resident license from Nebranka or South Dakota may fish from boat or bank with hook and line.
 Length and possession limits follow whichever of the state regulations are more restrictive.
-For regulations regarding residents of other states with non-resident licenses, stop by the Lewis & Clark Visitor Center overlooking Gavins Point Dam.
+For regulations regarding residents of other states with non-resident licenses, please visit the Lewis & Clark Visitor Center overlooking Gavins Point Dam.
 Their hours are 8:00 am to 4:00 pm Monday through Friday.

 Where can I obtain a Golden Age/Access Passport?